SumonMohammad/ebpf/README.md

 ```

-By running random commands in another terminal, you should be able to see `Hello World` logs under `sudo bpftool prog trace` command.
+By running random commands in another terminal, you should be able to see `prog list` logs under `sudo bpftool prog list` command.

 ## Example Metric